LME Nickel

 A piece of nickel, about 3 centimetres in size.

-LME Nickel is a group of spot, forward, and futures contracts, trading on the London Metal Exchange (LME), for delivery of primary nickel that can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.
+LME Nickel refers to the spot, forward, and futures contracts, trading on the London Metal Exchange (LME) for primary nickel.
+These contracts are used for price hedging, physical delivery, investment, and speculation.
 Nickel futures contracts are used to hedge price risks and as a reference for prices.
-As of late 2024, LME Nickel is associated with 230,000 tonnes of physical Nickel stored in about 465 LME approved warehouses around the world.
-This represents 6.50% of the estimated global mined nickel production 3.52 million tonnes in 2024.
+As of late 2024, LME nickel contracts were linked to approximately 230,000 tonnes of physical nickel held in about 465 LME-approved warehouses worldwide.
+This represents 6.50% of the estimated global mined nickel production of 3.52 million tones in 2024.

-Despite the low share of physical Nickel associated with LME Nickel contracts, global physical Nickel transactions are usually based on LME Nickel prices.
+Despite the low share of physical nickel associated with LME nickel contracts, global physical Nickel transactions are usually based on LME nickel prices.
 This practice began in the 1970s and continued until 1982, when producer nickel prices, especially Canadian producer prices, collapsed and the industry switched to LME prices.

 History

-From World War One to the late 1970s, world nickel prices were generally set by producer price lists.
-Three main suppliers, INCO, Falconbridge, and Société Le Nickel, produced around 75% of world nickel demand and largely controlled pricing.
+From World War One to the late 1970s, world nickel prices were set by producer price lists.
+Three main suppliers, INCO, Falconbridge, and Société Le Nickel, produced around 75% of world nickel demand and controlled pricing.

 Development of L.M.E.
 Nickel prices as benchmark prices

-Large producers began to lose pricing power in the 1970s due to three factors.
-First, technological development of AOD processes and Laterite ore processing led to the many new nickel producers entering the market.
+In the 1970s, large producers lost pricing power due to three main factors.
+First, technological development of AOD processes and Laterite ore processing led to the new nickel producers entering the market.
 Second, a 1969 strike in Canada, and subsequent strikes, led to nickel shortages and price spikes, which caused some nickel buyers to lose faith in producer list pricing.
-Third, market participants started to realize that producer list pricing worked only when demand is high and producers stocks were low; when demand weakened producers were forced to discount from official producer list prices to secure orders.
-Producer price lists became less relevant throughout the 1970s and physical Nickel trades gradually adopted LME Nickel prices as benchmark prices thereafter.
+Third, market participants started to realize that producer list pricing worked only when demand is high and producers' stocks were low; when demand weakened, producers were forced to discount from official producer list prices to secure orders.
+Producer price lists became less relevant throughout the 1970s, and physical nickel trades gradually adopted LME nickel prices as benchmark prices thereafter.